Spectral distances on RCD spaces: Spectral distance in the sense of B erard-Besson-Gallot

-namely then $f$ gives an isomorphism as metric measure spaces, up to a multiplication of a positive constant to $\meas_Y$. \end{theorem} \begin{proof} Firstly let us prove that $f$ is continuous (then in particular $f$ is Borel measurable).
+namely then $f$ gives an isometry as metric measured spaces, up to a multiplication of $\meas_Y$ by a positive constant. \end{theorem} \begin{proof} Firstly let us prove that $f$ is continuous (then in particular $f$ is Borel measurable).
 Take a convergent sequence $x_j \to x$ in $X$.
 After passing to a subsequence, with no loss of generality, we can assume that $f(x_j) \to y$ in $Y$ for some $y \in Y$.
 Then since for any $i \ge 1$

 we have $\phi_i^{\mathbf{b}}(y)=\phi_i^{\mathbf{b}}(f(x))$.
 In particular, thanks to (\ref{eq:expansion1}), it holds that

 Thus letting $s \to 0^+$ in (\ref{eq:varr}) with (\ref{varad}) shows $\dist_Y(y, w)=\dist_Y(f(x), w)$ for any $w \in Y$, thus $y=f(x)$, which proves $f(x_j) \to f(x)$.
 Thus $f$ is continuous.